What It's Like To Apply To College During The Pandemic

 AILSA CHANG, HOST:

 Applying to college is stressful enough under any circumstances.
 But for many high school students, the pandemic has turned the already difficult process on its head.
-Tori Bedford from member station WGBH in Boston reports on what it's like to apply to college during a year unlike any other.
+Tori Bedford from member station GBH in Boston reports on what it's like to apply to college during a year unlike any other.

 (SOUNDBITE OF ARCHIVED RECORDING)